ManticoreV101/ND-GUIs/README.md

 # 💫About this repository:
-This is a collection of 🏙 Neon District 🏙 Utility and CRP GUIs I've made
+This is a collection of 🏙 Neon District 🏙 scripts that I've compiled for personal use These scripts include:
 > - Main GUIs
 > - Addon GUIs
 > - Toggle GUIs